 Festival visitors will be able to purchase books on the expo floor, including some pre-signed by authors.
 You can also pick up free festival posters and bags to commemorate the day.
 Festival shirts, mugs and magnets will also be available.

 Each year, local public library systems in the Mid-Atlantic region ask rising fifth and sixth graders to write essays reflecting on books that had a strong impact on their young lives in the A Book That Shaped Me contest.
 During the festival, you’ll be able to hear the top winners read their powerful essays.

-The Contemporary Life Stage brings together a litany of today's leading experts in science, politics and medicine.
-Over on the Fiction Stage, you'll hear all about how literature's greatest minds form their stories.
+The Understanding Our World Stage brings together a litany of today's leading experts in science, politics and medicine.
+Over on the Fiction Stage and Genre Fiction Stage, you'll hear all about how literature's greatest minds form their stories.
 There are also stages dedicated to reading children's books, for the younger readers in the audience.

-The Library of Congress Pavilion will feature the Library of Congress Town Square & Main Street, which will provide in-depth presentations on how the Library and its incredible resources assist Congress and Americans all over the country.
-Town Square & Main Street will also showcase special exhibits throughout the day, including an American Folklife Center and a Veterans History Project.
-Presentations will get even more intricate, with experts discussing how to teach using the Library’s materials, how the digital library is managed and much more.
+The Library of Congress Pavilion will provide in-depth presentations on how the Library and its incredible resources assist Congress and Americans all over the country.
+Experts will be on hand throughout the day to discuss how to teach using the Library’s materials, how the digital library is managed and much more.

 Looking for more literary adventures in Washington, DC?
 Check out these independently owned bookstores that are sure to charm you.